-83,000 ‘non-state subjects’ given domicile certificates in two years: J&K government
+J&K: 83,000 ‘non-state subjects’ given domicile certificates in two years, says government

-This will allow individuals to apply for government jobs and purchase property in the Union Territory.
+This will allow individuals to apply for government jobs and buy property in the Union Territory.

 More than 83,700 “non-state subjects” were granted domicile certificates in Jammu and Kashmir in the past two years, the government said on Wednesday.